Group Tours / Adventure

-An authentic exploratory active adventure through the steppe, rugged hills and stunning landscapes of central Mongolia.
-Nomadic homestays with authentic nomad families at Khustai, Khogno Khaan and Tsenkher Valleys lead up to an 8 day trek south through the changing landscapes of the forested Khangai hills, wide valleys of the Orkhon river, up to the more remote region of Naiman Nuur.
+An exploratory and active adventure through the steppe, rugged hills and stunning landscapes of central Mongolia.
+Authentic ger homestays with nomadic families at Khustai, Khogno Khaan and Tsenkher Valleys lead up to an 8 day trek south through the changing landscapes of the forested Khangai hills, wide valleys of the Orkhon river, up to the more remote region of Naiman Nuur.
 Cultural highlights of Tovkon Khiid and Erdene Zuu Monastery round off this epic journey.

 HOOVES OF HOVSGOL